BrentGrammer/golang-web-service/README.md

 - Based on the [Pluralsight exercise](https://app.pluralsight.com/library/courses/go-building-web-services-applications/table-of-contents) by Josh Duffney
 - The code is heavily commented for reference and this is used as a learning and experimentation project.
 - This is a learning project and is in a WIP state.
 It is meant for experimenting and for reference.
+  - secrets are for local development use only and committed to version control as this is not a production ready application

 ## Starting the Application